-It is for survival reasons that the human brain is born with a pretty developed fear/anxiety center, called the amygdala.
+For survival reasons, the human brain is born with a developed fear/anxiety center called the amygdala.

-In early childhood, the frontal lobe, an important part of reasoning and regulating emotions, does not develop until around 3 years of age.
+In early childhood, the frontal lobe, an essential part of reasoning and regulating emotions, does not develop until around three years of age.

 Prolonged excessive crying is associated with long-term health issues.

-Children whose crying bouts were not answered quickly, consistently, and completely are found to have lower self-esteem and impaired attachment security10.
+Children whose crying bouts were not answered quickly, consistently, and ultimately are found to have lower self-esteem and impaired attachment security.10

 How to prevent infant crying

-The best way to avoid the serious problems associated with crying is to prevent crying altogether.
+The best way to avoid the severe problems associated with crying is to prevent crying altogether.

-Kangaroo care is a skin-to-skin holding practice in which the infant is placed upright with its parent, chest-to-chest, wearing only a diaper.
+Kangaroo care is a skin-to-skin holding practice where the infant is placed upright with its parent, chest-to-chest, wearing only a diaper.

 Kangaroo care is a very efficient method for preventing crying.

-For older babies, being held in a baby carrier may have similar effect.
+Being held in a baby carrier may have a similar effect for older babies.